-CONNECT OUTCOMES BY GRADE LEVEL Girls SAMPLE INDICATORS/SIGNS When the outcome is achieved, girls might" Girls develop healthy relationships: Girls learn to form and maintain meaningful and caring relationships, communicate or their rights in relationships, and know when to seek help from others. strengthen communication skills for maintaining healthy relationships name communication strategies that help them in their relationships (e.g., listening to the ideas of others, encouraging others instead of criticizing them). are more competent in addressing negative treatment by others. identify bullying tactics and aggressive behaviors in others. name people they can turn to for help when dealing with difficulties in relationships.
-Girls promote cooperation and team building: Girls recognize the value of working together and learn to make decisions that benefit the whole group.
-They can build effective teams, learn to be accountable for their shared goals, and show recognition for others accomplishments and contributions. are better able to initiate and maintain cooperation on their teams. with minimal adult guidance, apply specific strategies for promoting cooperation (e.g., listening to all ideas, rotating tasks and roles, developing shared goals). increasingly recognize how cooperation contributes to a project's success. consistently prefer solving problems in teams or as a group and explain why this can be more effective than working alone.
-Girls can resolve conflicts: Girls learn to recognize and analyze different conflict situations and develop skills for constructive conflict resolution and prevention. are better able to select conflict-resolution strategies to fit the situation. describe and/or demonstrate conflict-resolution responses for various settings, such as home, school, or neighborhood explain why one strategy works in one situation but not another (e.g., at home can resolve conflict with sibling by talking with parent; but this would not work at the playground). are better at analyzing conflict situations. give reasons why they fight with each other.
-Girls advance diversity in a multicultural world: Girls learn to think and act in a way that promotes an inclusive environment, respecting and valuing diverse backgrounds, viewpoints, and lite experiences. recognize the value of promoting diversity in the world report that it's important to promote inclusiveness in various contexts and can explain why. demonstrate increased interest in interacting with others from different backgrounds (e.g., ethnicity, culture, class, religion, gender, ability). develop greater awareness of various forms of discrimination in the world. when presented with various situations (e.g., from stories, new movies, music, or their community), identify discrimination.
-Girls feel connected to their communities, locally and globally; Girls feel that they are part of a larger community and recognize the importance of building diverse, supportive social networks for their personal and leadership development. identify various sources of information for what is going on in their communities (e.g., the internet, magazines, interviews with people). describe how being involved in their communities resulted in stronger connections to others (e.g., Take Action Project resulted in an adult from the community volunteering to lead girls a particular skill). begin to feel part of a larger community of girls/ women. enjoy connecting with girls/women locally, nationally, or glob (e.g., through reading about them, face-to-face interactions, e-mail).
+CONNECT OUTCOMES BY GRADE LEVEL Girls SAMPLE INDICATORS/SIGNS When the outcome is achieved, girls might" Girls develop healthy relationships: Girls learn to form and maintain meaningful and caring relationships, communicate effectively, protect their rights in relationships, and know when to seek help from others. strengthen communication skills for maintaining healthy relationships. name communication strategies that help them in their relationships (e.g., listening to the ideas of others, encouraging others instead of criticizing them). are more competent in addressing negative treatment by others. identify bullying tactics and aggressive behaviors in others. name people they can turn to for help when dealing with difficulties in relationships.
+Girls promote cooperation and team building: Girls recognize the value of working are better able to initiate and maintain cooperation on their teams. with minimal adult guidance, apply specific strategies for promoting cooperation (e.g., listening to all ideas, rotating tasks and roles, developing shared goals). together and learn to make decisions that benefit the whole group.
+They can build effective teams, searn to be accountable for their shared goals, and show recognition for others accomplishments and contributions. increasingly recognize now cooperation contributes to a project's success. consistently prefer solving problems in teams or as a group and explain why this can be more effective than working alone.
+Girls can resolve conflicts: Girls learn to recognize and analyze different conflict situations and develop skills for constructive conflict resolution are better able to select conflict-resolution strategies to fit the situation. describe and/or demonstrate conflict-resolution responses for various settings, such as home, school, or neighborhood explain why one strategy works in one situation but not another (e.g., at home can resolve conflict with sibling by talking with parent; but this would not work at the playground). and prevention. are better at analyzing conflict situations. give reasons why they fight with each other.
+Girls advance diversity in a multicultural world: recognize the value of promoting diversity in the world. report that it's important to promote inclusiveness in various contexts and can explain why. demonstrate increased interest in interacting with others from different backgrounds (e.g., ethnicity, culture, class, religion, gender, ability).
+Girls learn to think and act in a way that promotes an inclusive environment, respecting and valuing diverse backgrounds, viewpoints, and life experiences. develop greater awareness of various forms of discrimination in the world. when presented with various situations (e.g., from stories, new movies, music, or their community), identify discrimination.
+Girls feel connected to their communities, locally and globally: Girls feel that they are part of a larger community and recognize the importance of building diverse, supportive social networks for their personal and leadership development. identify various sources of information for what is going on in their communities (e.g., the internet, magazines, interviews with people). describe how being involved in their communities resulted in stronger connections to others (e.g., Take Action Project resulted in an adult from the community volunteering to feach girls a particular skill). begin to feel part of a larger community of girls/ women. enjoy connecting with girls/women locally, nationally, or glob (e.g., through reading about them, face-to-face interactions, e-mail).